lyz-code/blue-book/docs/jellyfin.md

 ```

 Enable NVENC in Jellyfin and uncheck the unsupported codecs.

 #### Tweak the docker-compose

 The official Docker image doesn't include any NVIDIA proprietary driver.

 You have to install the NVIDIA driver and NVIDIA Container Toolkit on the host system to allow Docker access to your GPU.

+# Rollback

+Copy the `/srv/jellyfin/app` directory to `bk.app` and then restore the directory from backup.

+If the permissions have gone amiss you'll need to fix them before you start the server or you'll get an `attempt to write a readonly database` error

 # Missing features

 - Hide movie or tv show from my gallery: Tracked by these feature requests [1](https://features.jellyfin.org/posts/1072/let-the-user-hide-a-movie-or-tv-show) and [2](https://features.jellyfin.org/posts/116/add-hide-ignore-for-series-seasons-episodes-as-an-alternative-to-favorite)

 # Troubleshooting

 ## [System.InvalidOperationException: There is an error in XML document (0, 0)](https://forum.jellyfin.org/t-system-invalidoperationexception-there-is-an-error-in-xml-document-0-0)

 This may happen if you run out of disk and some xml file in the jellyfin data directory becomes empty.
 The solution is to restore that file from backup.

 ## Forgot Password.
 Please try again within your home network to initiate the password reset process.